HNC Engineering Systems - Full-time

 - Lessons will normally take place from 09.00 - 16.30 each day.

-- It is important that you attend all timetabled lessons as Universities expect you to have at least a 90% attendance rate, although this can be revisited if you have a valid reason, and you manage to keep up to date with your studies.
+- It is important that you attend all timetabled lessons as need to have at least a 90% attendance rate, although this can be revisited if you have a valid reason, and you manage to keep up to date with your studies.

 - Higher Mathematics at grade 'C' or above and preferably Higher Physics or another science/technology related subject at grade 'C' or above.